Lifestyle Articles -

 Some apartments are specifically designed for older adults and are

 age-restricted, for 55 plus or 62 plus.
-These senior apartments
+Most include amennities such

-activities, fitness classes and more.
+as fitness programs, activities, and more.
 Medical and personal care

-Affordable apartment communities are wonderful options for seniors
+Affordable apartment communities are wonderful options for older

 programs that you’ll likely be considering: Housing and Urban